exanubes/cognito-passwordless-authentication-flow/README.md

 - Run `npm install` in the root of the project
 - Run `npm run install-modules` in the root of the project to install modules for all subdirectories
+- Run `npm run start` in the root of the project to run backend and frontend applications simultaneously
 - You can remove modules from all subdirectories with `npm run remove-modules`

 ### CDK Infrastructure